 It is an effect of the brain at High Altitudes.
 A headache, nausea, dizziness, numbness, weakness, vomiting, and double vision are the main symptoms of this effect and loss of imagination.

 It is an effect of the lounge by altitude.
 Shortness of breath even you are resting, frequent coughing, difficulty walking uphill and even on a flat, Fever, rapid and irregular heartbeat, chest discomfort, loss of apatite, can't sleep, and headache at the beginning, then start tinged with blood when you have the chough if it goes serious.

 Before going to High Altitude, you must be mentally and physically prepared.
 Make a strong mind and stop thinking about Altitude Sickness; walk slowly however you feel comfortable walking, drink plenty of clean and purified water, keep warm yourself, and avoid alcohol and smoking; they may affect on brain and lounge, and don't go directly to the very High Altitude.

 Medications for Altitude Sickness

-The primary medicine for altitude sickness is descending.
-Diamox is a pill for altitude but isn't dependent on it.
-Having Diamox and keep continue to higher places is not a smart idea.
+The primary medicine for Altitude Sickness is descending.
+Diamox is a pill for Altitude, but it isn't dependent on it.
+Having Diamox and keep continue to higher places is not an intelligent idea.
 After having Diamox, if you still have the problem, descend as soon as possible.
 Don't forget to drink more water after Diamox; it can make you dehydrate.
 Have garlic soup; it helps a bit.
-If you have difficulty, don't stay on the mountain for a long time, inform your insurance and return to the hospital as soon as possible.
+If you have difficulty, don't stay on the mountain for long, inform your insurance, and return to the hospital as soon as possible.